WouterSpekkink/LE_Agent/chainlit.md

 1. A conceptual tool that is a ConversationalRetrievalChain with access to a vectorstore that should contain theoretical knowledge, for example in the form of books or papers.
 2. An empirical tool that is a ConversationalRetrievalChain with access to a vectorstore that should contain empirical information.
 3. A writing tool that is prompted to focus entirely on writing tasks.
+4. A critiqueing tool that can be used to critique texts and offer possible suggestions for improvement.
+5. A multiple choice tool that can be used to create multiple choice questions based on the discussed content.

 The tools have access to a shared memory.
 The writing tool and the agent currently have read only access.